-The objective of the Calculation Accuracy Phase was to review and verify the various calculations, including those used to quantify the intangible benefits that GO provided in its claim.
-Following a number of information and clarification requests on specific aspects of the claim, GO submitted the final revised cost model in February of 2024.
-The MCA also reached out to the Ministry responsible for social tariffs regarding the numbers of eligible subscribers who benefitted from social tariffs during 2019.
-EY finalised the Calculation Accuracy Phase in July 2024.
+The objective of the Calculation Accuracy Phase was to review and verify the various calculations, including those used to quantify the intangible benefits, that GO provided in its claim.
+Following a number of information and clarification requests on specific aspects of the claim, GO submitted the final revised cost model in February of 2025.
+In January 2025, the MCA also reached out to the Ministry for Health and Active Ageing, being the Ministry responsible for social tariffs, regarding the numbers of eligible subscribers who benefitted from social tariffs during 2020.
+EY finalised the Calculation Accuracy Phase in June 2025.

-The MCA requested EY to submit an abridged version of the review report on the cost calculation and conclusions of the review and verification exercise to be made publicly available, without revealing any financial information which could be commercially sensitive.
+The MCA requested EY to submit an abridged version of the review report on the cost calculations and conclusions of the review and verification exercise to be made publicly available, without revealing any financial information which could be commercially sensitive.
 This report is included in Annex 1 of this document and a summary of its findings can also be found under Section 4 "Review and Assessment of the Net Cost" further below in this document.